-- Determination of the concentration of proteins through measurement according to color reactions and evaluation using standards or factors (typical: Evaluation with standard curve). - The Bradford, Bradford micro, Lowry, Lowry micro, BCA and BCA micro methods are already preprogrammed.
+- Concentration determination of proteins via measurement according to color reactions and evaluation using standards or factors (typical: evaluation with standard curve). - The Bradford, Bradford micro, Lowry, Lowry micro, BCA and BCA micro methods are already preprogrammed.
 According to the reagent manufacturer, the "Curve fit" (standard curve type) must be changed as necessary.